-Students will learn basic music theory, sight-reading and vocal techniques and have quizzes throughout the year on what they have learned.
+Students will learn basic music theory, sight-reading and vocal techniques.
 Participation during rehearsals will also be included in the chorus grade as well as attendance at all three concerts.
-The concerts are scheduled in the evening on nights that do not conflict with sports or other school activities.Students are expected to attend one voice lesson per marking period.
+The concerts are scheduled in the evening on nights that do not conflict with sports or other school activities.
+Students are expected to attend one voice lesson per marking period.
 The class is an elective that will be tailored to the needs and interests of the students enrolled.
 Students do not need a music background in order to participate in the Oxford High School Choir.
 This course, taken for two years, may be used to meet the New York State Arts requirement for graduation.